 Postwar Germany was rife with opportunities, and Ulli soon found her place in the postwar economy.
 She stumbled upon her new livelihood in a bar frequented by American soldiers and young German women who were looking for salvation in the arms of a homesick boy from Iowa or Alabama.
 When she first started going to these bars, she too believed in this possibility, and she often found herself waking up in an overly soft bed in a dingy hotel room next to a pimply boy with sour breath and a hangover who talked about his mother’s cooking and cars.
 It took quite a few such encounters before she realized that it was safer—and more lucrative—to play Cyrano for the lonely soldiers and their hopeful German girlfriends than to play at love herself.

 The business started out quite innocently.
 Because of Ulli’s skill with English, soldiers solicited her help with the women they were interested in wooing.
 A soldier would ask her, for example, to tell a prospective candidate that she had a beautiful smile.
 The woman would laugh, he would buy her a drink, and she would ask him where he was from.
 At this point Ulli would ask him to tell her about his hometown, and she would tell the woman about the soldier’s sisters and about what sports he had played in high school, and the woman would invariably want to know whether he had been to New York and whether he had seen the Empire State Building.
 In turn, the woman would tell him about the fresh cheese on her grandparents’ farm, for so many of them had come from the countryside to seek their fortunes in the city.
 And before long they would be thanking her, the soldier pressing a few bills into Ulli’s hands before stumbling out of the bar arm in arm with his date.
 Thus Ulli became well known for her services in a number of the bars the soldiers frequented.
-With the money she earned, she could buy everything she needed on the black market—real coffee, vodka, stockings.
-She slept until eleven or twelve and spent the afternoons wandering the city or reading.
+With the money she earned, she could buy everything she needed on the black market—real coffee,

 It was in one of those bars that Ulli met Leo and Isaac.
 They were sitting at a table in a back corner, as far away from the dancing as one could get.
 She noticed them immediately because they paid no attention to the girls.
 They seemed to be talking about something important, leaning in toward each other, gesticulating.
 It was a slow night for Ulli, so she sat at her usual table, watching them.
 They were drinking quite heavily.
 Every so often Leo called the waitress over and ordered more drinks.